University-of-Manitoba-Computer-Science/tools-n-techniques/topic11/topic-3.md

 ---
-title: Download and use a pre-installed OS in VM software
+title: Download and use a pre-installed OS in VM software (VirtualBox)
 author: Franklin Bristow
 ---

-Download and use a pre-installed OS in VM software
+Download and use a pre-installed OS in VM software (VirtualBox)
 ==================================================

 ::: outcomes